EU Novel Food legislation and other EU requirements applying to insect food producers

 2021

-Following the 1st EFSA opinion covering an insect species (January 2021), dried yellow mealworm (Tenebrio molitor) has been authorised on EU level as the first insect food product and the Novel Food Regulation entered into force in June 2021 (more in the IPIFF Press Release).
+Following the 1st EFSA opinion covering an insect species (January 2021), dried yellow mealworm (Tenebrio molitor) has been authorised at the EU level as the first insect food product following the enter into force, on 22 June 2021, of the Commission Implementing Regulation authorising its commercialisation. entered into force in June 2021 (more in the IPIFF Press Release).

-Following the 2nd positive opinion (July 2021), on the 15th of November 2021, the European Commission has authorised dried and frozen migratory locust (Locusta migratoria) as Novel Food.
+Following the 2nd positive opinion (July 2021), the European Commission authorised dried and frozen migratory locust (Locusta migratoria) following the entering into force of the Commission Implementing Regulation authorising its commercialisation at the EU level, which entered into force on 3 December 2021.
 For more information, please refer to the IPIFF Press Statement.

 A list of Frequently Asked Questions (FAQs) – 2023 version – on this subject may be accessed here.
 These FAQs are also covered by the IPIFF Briefing paper on novel foods (updated in 2021).